 The “producer” is the process responsible for put data into our Kafka.
-The Kafka comes with a command line client that will take input from a file or from standard input and send it out as messages to the Kafka cluster.
-The default Kafka send each line as a separate message.
+The Kafka comes with a command-line client that will take input from a file or from standard input and send it out as messages to the Kafka cluster.
+The default Kafka sends each line as a separate message.

 Let’s run the producer and then type a few messages into the console to send to the server.

-Kafka also has a command line consumer to read data from Kafka cluster and display messages to standard output.
+Kafka also has a command-line consumer to read data from the Kafka cluster and display messages to standard output.